contactandyc/contactandyc/efficient-near-shingling-with-longest-sentence-hashing-and-dual-indices.md

 # Efficient Near-Shingling with Longest-Sentence Hashing and Dual Indices

+An AI overview of an approach I worked out to very efficiently detect similar documents at scale.

 ## Overview

 This approach proposes a method for high-efficiency text similarity detection that approximates the accuracy of traditional shingling methods while significantly reducing computational and storage costs.
 It leverages **title + longest-sentence hashing**, **dual forward/inverted indices**, and **cosine weighting with precomputed norms**.